-In the next round, after losing 1-0 in Portugal to Sporting, Shankly’s mean turned things around with a 4-1 win at Dens Park – thanks in the main to another Gilzean treble.
+In the next round, after losing 1-0 in Portugal to Sporting, Shankly’s men turned things around with a 4-1 win at Dens Park – thanks in the main to another Gilzean treble.

 The Dark Blues overcame Anderlecht 6-2 in the quarter-final – it took Gilzean two games to get his three goals this time – to set up a semi-final against Milan.
 A 5-1 defeat in Italy proved too much to overcome and, despite Gilzean scoring yet again, Shankly’s men could manage only a single-goal success in the return leg and were eliminated by the eventual winners.

-After that success the combination of ageing players hanging up their boots and the best younger ones being sold – Ure went to Arsenal in 1963 for £62,500 and Gilzean to Spurs the following year for £72,500 – made it tough for Shankly to keep his team challenging at the top.
-He continued to find and develop good players, the arrival of Charlie Cooke from Aberdeen being perhaps the most notable, but it was a difficult period and, despite an appearance in the 1964 Scottish Cup Final (and scoring an incredible 141 total goals that season) an early defeat to St Johnstone in the same competition in 1965 prompted his resignation and move to Hibernian.
+After that success the combination of ageing players hanging up their boots and the best younger ones being sold – Ure went to Arsenal in 1963 for £62,500 and Gilzean fetched 72,500 when joining Spurs the following year – made it tough for Shankly to keep his team challenging at the top.
+He continued to find and develop good players, the arrival of Charlie Cooke from Aberdeen being perhaps the most notable, but it was a difficult period and, despite an appearance in the 1964 Scottish Cup Final where they lost to double-winners Rangers bringing about another brief European foray in the Cup Winners Cup (and scoring an incredible 141 total goals that season) an early defeat to St Johnstone in the same competition in 1965 prompted his resignation and move to Hibernian.

 At Easter Road, Shankly took over from good friend Jock Stein who had moved to Celtic and recommended him as his successor.
 Although he led the team to a Scottish League Cup Final appearance, took charge when they competed as Toronto City in the U.S Soccer League and oversaw some fine performances in Europe he was again hampered by the sale of his best players and, in 1969 decided to retire.